 |Calcium||1% of daily intake||1% of daily intake|

 |Iron||3% of daily intake||6% of daily intake|

-Noodles exist in many shapes but commonly is used to mean thin rods.
-Pasta also occurs in many shapes with specific names like thin rods - spaghetti, macaroni – tubes or cylinders, lasagna – sheets, fusilli – swirls etc. Gnocchi and spatzle are also considered to be pasta.
+Noodles exist in many shapes but are commonly found in thin rod shapes.
+Pasta also occurs in many shapes with specific names, like spaghetti and macaroni for thin rod shapes, tubes, or cylinders; or lasagna for sheets and fusilli for swirls, etc. Gnocchi and spatzle are also considered pastas.

-The variety of noodles is classified based on the primary ingredient used in making it.
-Thus you have noodles made from wheat, rice, acorn, potato, buckwheat, etc. Pasta is predominantly of two types fresh and dried.
-Dried pasta is made without eggs and can be stored for two years while fresh pasta is made with eggs and can be stored in refrigerator for a couple of days.
+Noodles are classified based on the primary ingredient used in making them.
+Thus you have noodles made from wheat, rice, acorn, potato, buckwheat, etc. Pasta is predominantly of two types: fresh and dried.
+Dried pasta is made without eggs and can be stored for two years, while fresh pasta is made with eggs and can be stored in a refrigerator for a couple of days.

 Pasta is generally cooked by boiling.
 Noodles can be cooked in a variety of ways.
 They can be cooked in water or broth and drained, can be served with salad chilled, can be fried and also served soaked in soup.